Trustpilot

 Sex Ed: Sex and the Female G-spot

 A G-spot, also known as Grafenburg (or Von Grafenburg) spot is a bean shaped area inside the vagina that has very sensitive nerve endings.
-The G-spot is one of the core erogenous zones – that makes us sexually aroused – through stimulating the G-spot it can cause women to experience powerful vaginal orgasms and ejaculation.
+The G-spot is one of the core erogenous zones that makes us sexually aroused.
+Through stimulating the G-spot it can cause women to experience powerful vaginal orgasms.
 There have been some debates about whether the G-spot actually exists, with some scientists finding no evidence the G-spot exists, while other studies argue that it does exist.

 With this in mind, here’s everything we know about the G-spot; how the female G-spot was discovered, where the G-spot is located, how to find our G-spot and the best positions to stimulate the G-spot.